 With one win in ten games, it’s safe to say that the Canterbury-Bankstown Bulldogs have had a rough start to the season.
 As a result of the unsatisfactory start, the club recently announced the resignation of former head coach Dean Pay.

 Yet, where one man steps down, another rises to the platform.
-Steve Georgallis, formerly the team’s assistant coach, assumed the role as interim head coach following the resignation of Dean Pay.
+Steve Georgallis, formerly the team’s assistant coach, assumed the role as interim head coach following the resignation of Pay.

 Speaking exclusively with The Greek Herald, Georgallis shares his plans to bring the team back to winning form.